mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Hoffmann, David T., Nadine Behrmann, Juergen Gall, Thomas Brox, and Mehdi Noroozi.
+"Ranking Info Noise Contrastive Estimation: Boosting Contrastive Learning via Ranked Positives." arXiv preprint arXiv:2201.11736 (2022).
+  - TP: New loss function: Ranking Info Noise Contrastive Estimation (RINCE) (modified InfoNCE losses)
+    - preserved the ranked ordering of the InfoNCE loss. (not all negatives are equal)
+      - Okay: Now how?: Does it use the supervised information!!!
+        - Requires a strong notion of hierarchical positive sets!!
+        - Very irritating formulation [equation 5] - learn to avoid such
+        - Variation of temperature allows ranking (weight of the losses)
+      - Application: Class similarities and gradual changes in video (!!)

 1. Lee, Yoonho, Huaxiu Yao, and Chelsea Finn.
 "Diversify and Disambiguate: Learning From Underspecified Data." arXiv preprint arXiv:2202.03418 (2022).
     - DivDis: Two stage framework (learn diverse hypothesis [pretraining] and Disambiguate by selecting one of these hypothesis [fine tune])